AdobeDocs/experience-manager-screens.en/help/using/system-security-aem-screens.md

 **Answer**

 Use HTTPs.
-This is a must-have if you are concerned about security.
+This protocol is a must-have if you are concerned about security.
 With HTTPs, the communication is encrypted between player and server, and intercepting the content or modifying it is impossible.

 ### FAQ 3 {#faq3}